jonnor/sensorblock/doc/braindump.md

 Communication
 -----------
-Devices should be able to communicate directly with eachother, to collaborate as equals on tasks.
-But, it should also be possible for them to take part in a centrally controlled network, and act as a slave of a host.

-* NFC ?
+the Sensorblock primarily act as a pure sensors device, that is it: senses and transmits the information to a central message broker (MQTT).

+Application/business logic should subscribe to the messages at the broker, process, store, and make the decisions.

+These can then be sent to actuators, either:
+* over the same message broker,
+* via a gateway device,
+* or another protocol

+Gateway device(s) can enable the

 * IR receive.
 TSOP382/TSOP85/SEN-00241.
 1/2 - 2 USD
 * 433Mhz.
 * 2.4 Ghz.
-NRF24+, BT classic, BT 4.0/low-energy?
+NRF24+, BT, BTLE4.0

 Want to communicate with:

+* Weather stations, alarm clocks.
+433Mhz
+* TV/HiFi remotes.
+IR
 * Keyboards/mice.
-* Weather stations, alarm clocks.
-* TV/HiFi remotes
+USB/BT
-* Systems sending RTC
+* Systems sending RTC.
+433Mhz?
+LF?
-* Home-electronics switches
+* Home-electronics switches.
+433Mhz

+This should be done preferably with standalone MsgFlo participant

 Battery
 -----------